Please ensure Javascript is enabled for purposes of website accessibility

 5. Consult a personal injury lawyer

 A skilled personal injury lawyer with experience representing workers after injuries can easily tell you whether it’s wise to sue your employer or not.
-The personal injury lawyers at the Spektor Law firm in Queens, New York, will examine your case and help you file a personal injury lawsuit.
+The personal injury lawyers at the Spektor Law firm, New York, will examine your case and help you file a personal injury lawsuit.

 Note: